-Customers of our fully-managed cloud platform, HCP, can either use our offering with no minimum commitment where they pay based on the consumption of resources, or can purchase annual subscription contracts with a minimum commitment.
-Customers who are on no-minimum commitment contracts are billed, and revenue from them is recognized, based on usage.
-Today, customers with minimum commitments are typically billed annually in advance for their subscriptions and we recognize all revenue from such subscriptions ratably over the subscription term.
-We intend to transition a segment of our new contracts to a usage-based model.
+Customers of our fully-managed cloud platform, HCP, can either use our offering on a consumption-based model, or can purchase annual subscription contracts.
+Customers who are on consumption-based contracts are predominantly billed in advance for committed consumption, and revenue from them is recognized, based on actual consumption of resources.
+Customers with annual subscriptions are typically billed annually in advance for their subscriptions and we recognize revenue from such subscriptions ratably over the subscription term.
 Our pricing schedule lists the hourly rate when deploying HCP for our various products, and actual usage is metered and calculated on a per-hour basis for increased accuracy.